Setting And Achieving Annual Sales Goals for Your Team

 Unfortunately, many managers take the approach that they will simply work with their sales team and suggest they go on as many calls as possible to achieve their goal.
 Instead, they are better served developing a plan based on an analysis of existing business and determining the amount of new business required to achieve the goal.

 Analyze the Existing Customer Base

-As a starting point, sales managers should look at the sales goal objectively and compare it to prior performance.
+As a starting point, sales managers should look at the annual sales goal objectively and compare it to prior performance.
 As an example, if this year’s sales goal is $12 million and last year the team achieved $10 million the manager should start by estimating sales potential from existing customers (i.e., the customers that generated last year’s revenue).

 Start by having each sales rep review and segment their existing accounts into the following three categories.